kubernetes/website/docs/tutorials/stateful-application/basic-stateful-set.md

 ### Rolling Update

-The `RollingUpdate` update strategy will update all Pods in a StatefuleSet, in reverse ordinal order, while respecting the StatefulSet guarantees.
+The `RollingUpdate` update strategy will update all Pods in a StatefulSet, in reverse ordinal order, while respecting the StatefulSet guarantees.

 Patch the `web` StatefulSet to apply the `RollingUpdate` update strategy.